California Penal Code 240

-According to California Penal Code 240, anyone who willfully behaves in a way that would result in force, even if the force does not occur, is defined as "Assault."
+According to California Penal Code 240, anyone who willfully behaves in a way that would result in force, even if the force does not occur, can be convicted of committing assault.

-The term assault can sometimes be used interchangeably with assault and battery, however the definitions and conditions for punishment vary between the two.
+The term assault can sometimes be used interchangeably with assault and battery, but there are important differences between the two.
 Assault and battery would require an act of force to occur, while an assault does not.

-- Being aware that your actions would result in using force
+- you were aware that your actions would result in a violent or forceful act.

-- Having the capability to carry out said force
+- you had the capability to carry out said force

-If the assault was committed on an Executive Officer, the penalty can be increased jailed time and fines.
+If your assault was committed on an Executive Officer, the penalty can be increased substantially.
 You can be potentially charged with a felony even if the person did not suffer bodily injury.
-In addition, the defendant can also be subjected to enrollment in the battery program, an informal probation and/or community service.
+In addition, you can also be subjected to enrollment in a court-mandated battery program, informal probation period, and/or community service.